The High Cost of Crime for Community Associations

-Associations need to be informed about the fundamental issues surrounding premises liability, claims against associations and the potential financial exposure for associations.
-Associations also need to develop and implement a strategy for creating a secure environment within the association, and they must take immediate action if crime is committed.
-While some expenses are associated with increasing security measures, these actions can actually save money when considering the high cost of litigation and the potential exposure for premise liability claims.
+Associations need to be informed about the fundamental issues surrounding premises liability, claims against associations, and potential financial exposure for associations.
+Associations also need to develop and implement a strategy for creating a secure environment within the association, and they must take immediate action if a crime is committed.
+While some expenses are associated with increased security measures, these actions can save money when considering the high cost of litigation and the potential exposure for premise liability claims.

 Most importantly, these suggestions will make the community safer for homeowners and guests.